Australian Marine Complex infrastructure capacity

 Without additional capacity at the AMC, overseas markets are likely to capture a significant amount of this demand.
 This would mean lost activity for the Australian economy.

-Potential options to address the initiative include providing new berths, new covered fabrication halls and upgraded ship-lift and transfer infrastructure.
+Potential options to address the proposal include providing new berths, new covered fabrication halls and upgraded ship-lift and transfer infrastructure.
 These works could increase capacity at the AMC.

 Other options include additional breakwaters and localised dredging to create a sheltered southern harbour.
 This could allow out-of-water maintenance and construction of vessels too large for the upgraded lift and transfer infrastructure.